jimcui3/BSA-protein-superspectra/README.md

 ## Protein Spectra Dataset

-This repository contains experimental averaged and linearly-decomposed SERS spectra for single‐virus and binary‐virus mixtures in two media (water and saliva), both with SiO₂ substrates and Gaussian-Lorentzian baseline correction (GLF).
+This repository contains experimental BSA superspectra datasets generated from surface-enhanced Raman spectroscopy (SERS) measurements.
+The data include raw and processed spectra collected on SiO₂ substrates with four different surface modifications (`Bare`, `Cysteamine`, `Cysteine`, and `MCH`).
+Superspectra (`S1–S4`) are formed by concatenating spectral blocks (401–1799 cm⁻¹) from one or more modifications, in the order specified by the filenames.
+The repository also provides the master dataset, pre-split training/testing subsets, and a Jupyter notebook for generating superspectra and training machine learning models (SVR and RF).

 ---